thbrown/softball-scorer/gcp/README.md

 # GCP Compute

 This directory contains instructions and a start up script for running optimizations on gcp compute instances.
+These instructions are for running both the app server and the compute instances in gcp, not just the optimization compute instances.

 Prerequisite: you must have a Google Cloud Platform (GCP) account.